White House orders 2 former aides to defy House subpoenas

 In a letter sent to the panel and obtained by The Associated Press, White House counsel Pat Cipollone wrote that the Justice Department has advised, and Trump has directed, Dearborn and Porter to defy subpoenas because of “constitutional immunity.”

-In a separate letter, Cipollone said that former Trump campaign manager Corey Lewandowski should not reveal private conversations with Trump beyond what is in special counsel Robert Mueller’s report.
-Lewandowski is scheduled to appear Tuesday.
+In a separate letter, Cipollone said that former Trump campaign manager Corey Lewandowski, who never worked for the White House, should not reveal private conversations with Trump beyond what is in special counsel Robert Mueller’s report.
+Lewandowski is expected to attend the hearing as its sole witness on Tuesday.

-Democrats are challenging the claims of immunity in a lawsuit against former White House counsel Don McGahn.
+Democrats are challenging such claims of “absolute immunity” in a lawsuit against former White House counsel Don McGahn, who defied a subpoena earlier this year on Trump’s orders.
+They say that such a claim does not exist.

+House Judiciary Committee Chairman Jerrold Nadler invited the three men to testify at the hearing as part of the panel’s probe into Mueller’s report and what Nadler is calling an “aggressive series of hearings” this fall to determine whether Trump should be impeached.
+The committee has so far been hobbled by the White House’s blockade of witness testimony and document requests, and House Speaker Nancy Pelosi has said she wants to wait to see what happens in court before making a decision on impeachment.

+Cipollone wrote that Dearborn and Porter were advised not to attend “because of the constitutional immunity that protects senior advisers to the president from compelled congressional testimony, and in order to protect the prerogatives of the Office of President.”